-The District's reopening plan includes educational programming that is aligned to the New York State Learning Standards regardless if instruction is delivered in-person, remotely or in a hybrid model.
 The District conducted a curriculum needs assessment throughout the closure period to determine essential standards and skills addressed, as well as those needing reinforcement in the 2020-21 school year.
 The District focused on prioritizing standards, which creates clarity around what is to be taught and what students should learn next school year.
 Furthermore, prioritizing the standards fosters efficient planning and more efficient sharing of resources.
 These analyses identified what is most important for students to know and be able to do, and prioritized our curriculum and teaching around essential standards.